richmondu/libpytwitterbarebone/README.md

 libpytwitterbarebone is a bare bone Python implementation of Twitter connectivity.
 It uses plain sockets and encryption to send HTTP POST packet signed with OAuth signature and sent over secure TLS tunnel.

-It is useful for people who want to know how to implement Twitter connectivity from scratch without using Twitter libraries, such as the Python python-twitter library.
+It is useful for people who want to know how to implement Twitter connectivity from scratch (ex. for resource-constrained MCU using C) without using Twitter libraries, such as the Python python-twitter library.